kubermatic/docs/content/kubermatic/main/cheat-sheets/vsphere-cluster-id/_index.en.md

   namespace in the seed cluster named `cluster-<name>`, where `<name>` is the user cluster name as defined above (e.g. `cluster-s8kkpcccfq`)

-## Affected KKP versions and vSphere User Clusters
+## Affected KKP Versions and vSphere User Clusters

 The following vSphere user clusters are affected by this issue: